jvan1988/rocketlab_takehome/task01_testprogram/README.md

 ```
 sudo pacman -Sy xcb-util-xrm
 ```
+## Considerations

+Matplotlib is a 3rd-party library that was used.
+Matplotlib is a commonly used plotting library in Python.
+It is an open-source library that is easy to use, highly customizable and integrates well with Python.

 ## Acknowledgements
 This program was developed using Python 3 and the following libraries: PyQt5, Matplotlib.